 Cancers and Other Growths

 A wide range of growths, including tumors of the throat, very large lipomas in the neck, and abscesses in the nose, mouth, or throat can obstruct the airway.
-These obstructions are normally slow-growing.
-However, when a person experiences another airway obstruction, such as a swollen airway due to COPD or inflammation due to pneumonia, these slow-growing obstructions can become life-threatening.
+When a person experiences another airway obstruction, such as a swollen airway due to COPD or inflammation due to pneumonia, these obstructions can become life-threatening.

 Allergic reactions can cause the airway to quickly swell and even close.
 These airway obstructions are emergencies that demand immediate treatment—usually with epinephrine.
 Anaphylactic reactions typically appear quickly, within 30 minutes of exposure.
-However, some people experience a secondary anaphylaxis 12-24 hours after the first reaction.
-The most common culprits in anaphylaxis include insect stings, medications, latex, and foods such as shellfish and peanuts.
+However, some people experience secondary anaphylaxis 12 hours to 24 hours after the first reaction.

 Traumatic Airway Injuries